-Depending on your driving history, Nationwide could drop your policy if you need high-risk coverage.
-If your local agent decides to cancel your policy, you should have plenty of time to choose a new provider before you face a lapse in coverage.
+Depending on your driving history, Nationwide might drop your policy if you need high-risk coverage, much like any insurer.
+If your local agent decides to cancel your policy, you should be notified with plenty of time to choose a new provider before you face a lapse in coverage.

 Many insurance companies offer high-risk insurance, and a few car insurance providers even cater to high-risk drivers.

 You might be able to get an SR-22 from Nationwide even if you’re not currently a Nationwide customer.
 Sign up for a policy and select SR-22 when you’re asked what kind of policy you need, or talk to an agent and ask about what you need.

 Compare alternatives to Nationwide SR-22 insurance